Skip to main content

 1. Melissa McCarthy - Ursula (The Little Mermaid)

 Ursula's casting was the first announced for the remake of The Little Mermaid, and I cannot forget how much anxiety it filled me with.
-Yes, I loved her as Sookie in Gilmore Girls, and I know she got an Oscar nomination that one time, but McCarthy is one of those stars who markets herself on her comedic ability.
+Yes, I loved her as Sookie in Gilmore Girls, and I know she's gotten Oscar noms, but McCarthy is one of those stars who markets herself on her comedic ability.
 This was especially worrying for me because Ursula in particular is one of those characters who is frequently afflicted by a certain adaptational handicap.
 Actresses will generally show up early to play belt out "Poor Unfortunate Souls," but Ursula's cunning and menace tend to be left on the table, which in turn makes Ariel's story feel limp.
 What you often get are performers who love twirling around wearing tentacles but never feel like a genuine threat.
 When it was announced that Megan from Bridesmaids was going to be playing the sea witch, I had no reason to expect this portrayal of the character to be any different.

 My read at the time was that Disney was just trying to ride McCarthy's celebrity and mold the role of Ursula after her star persona, but reportedly the story was the exact opposite.
 It was McCarthy who approached Rob Marshall about auditioning for the role, citing a deep love of both the movie and the character, and she built her performance from the inside out--which is what it always should be--and the results speak for themselves.
 She brought camp, yes, but also a psychology and even sophistication, and when the moment called for it, she could be downright savage.